rgalanakis/robgforpps/_pages/one-city.md

 We know people opt-out of engagement when they feel like it doesn't matter.
 PPS is happy to ask parents to wash lunch trays and rake leaves, but we're unwelcome when we want to be partners in decisionmaking.

+**One City Policy: Ensure schools are adhering to Site Council and Climate & Culture Team bylaws that include parent involvement, and revisit PPS policy and those bylaws, to keep parents engaged.**

 We know parent involvement is one of the key predictors of student outcomes.
 By recommitting to include parents in designing and implementing solutions, we give them a reason to engage, rather than tune out.
 We know this will help our students.
 And experience says this also helps our city and society at large.

-**One City Policy: Ensure schools are adhering to Site Council and Climate & Culture Team bylaws that include parent involvement, and revisit PPS policy and those bylaws, to keep parents engaged.**

 **One City Policy: Identify and eliminate administrative directives that override local democratic participation and are not connected to education activities, for example related to site management.
 Eliminate bureaucracy and make better local decisions.**

+On top of that, studies repeatedly show that corporations with union representatives on their boards outperform those without.
+Having Union representation on boards is common in Nordic countries for example.
+We already have a Student Representative on the PPS board.
+We should add a PAT representative as well.
+They can start off with similar restrictions to the Student Rep, and we can evaluate how it works.

+**One City Policy: Lead the way on democratic good governance by adding a PAT representative to the PPS Board, to help implement smart policies, and ensure a healthy, strike-free relationship.**

 {% include back-to-top.html anchor="toc" %}
 {% include sectionend.html %}